 Malta is also a major player in the medical tourism industry with British tourists as the main target audience.

-Europe Visa for Malta
+Europe Travel Authorization for Malta

 Malta is a relatively new member of the EU, having joined in 2004, making it one of the most recent additions to the Union.
 It has since become part of the area known as the ‘Eurozone’, the collective of nations who use the Euro as their main currency.

 Getting the Malta ETIAS allows travelers entry into the Schengen zone within the EU for a stay of 90 consecutive days.
-The European Visa permits holders multiple entries into Malta for the duration of its validity.
+The European Visa Waiver program permits holders multiple entries into Malta for the duration of its validity.
 It is valid for 3 years or until the traveler’s passport expires.

-In order to visit Malta at the moment, it’s necessary for many citizens from around the world to get a Schengen visa, however, as of 2021, the process to obtain a Europe travel visa for Malta will be simplified and more widely available to travelers of different nations.
+In order to visit Malta at the moment, it’s necessary for many citizens from around the world to get a Schengen visa, however, as of 2021, the process to obtain a Europe travel authorization for Malta will be simplified and more widely available to travelers of different nations.